Analytics-at-Sauder/Instructions/Work Flow.md

 -- git branch "your branch name" -- # create a new branch that represent your work

--- git chechout "your branch name" -- # switch to your own branch
+-- git checkout "your branch name" -- # switch to your own branch

 -- git add . -- # . means all in git codes, this add in all the changes to the git.
 You can also substitute . with specific file names